What is a Mastermind Group?

 - A sense of shared endeavor – there are others out there!

 - Design things to be the way you want them to be, not as you’ve been told they “should” be

 - A boost to your everyday positive mental attitude

-Who Should Attend a Mastermind Group?
+Who Should Join a Mastermind Group?

-- have the desire and inspiration to make this year extraordinary
+- wish to make this year extraordinary

-- want a supportive team of Mastermind partners
+- want a supportive team of mastermind partners

 - are ready to let their desire to be passionate about their life and work overcome their fear of change